knubie/learning-hoon/part-2.md

 ```

 Remember `=|`?
 It 'declares' an uninitialized (or, defaulted) variable to be used in the subject.
 As you may have guessed, `=+` is very similar but it declares an initialized variable.
 Now that that's out of the way, let's look at `a(b 0)` (the irregular form of `%=(a b 0)`.
 Here, `a` is our first wing.
 It's a wing (or attribute) of the entire expression (the subject), while `b` is a wing of `a`.

-## Scope, how does that work?

-Coming soon...